GoChargeGroup/go-charge-frontend/README.md

 # go-charge-frontend
 GoCharge, the Airbnb of electric car chargers.
-Also the senior engineering project of Miras Abdishev, Jakhongir Sabirov, Lexie Barrett, and myself..
+Also the senior engineering project of Miras Abdishev, Jakhongir Sabirov, Lexie Barrett, and myself.